 Stuart Mailer has worked with many of the leading surgeons in the USA and UK thus is well versed in many orthopaedic ailments.
 He wrote many rehabilitation protocols for knee and ankle and has been a guest for Orthopaedic consultant teams aiding complex patients.
 If you care to see a list of the orthopaedic surgeries we see please click on the link below

 Your first Physiotherapy visit

 A physiotherapy assessment can take anything from 30-60 mins.
-On your initial visit, we will introduce ourselves then will take a detailed history of your condition asking questions about your injury, how it occurred your pain and then a physical examination will be performed to help diagnose and formulate the treatment plan and ongoing rehab.
+On your initial visit, we will introduce ourselves then will take a detailed history of your condition asking questions about your injury, how it occurred, and your pain, then a physical examination will be performed to help diagnose and formulate the treatment plan and ongoing rehab.
 Once the examination has been performed the findings will be discussed and a treatment plan is introduced to help return you to function pain-free.
-Treatment may commence using interventions such as Soft tissue therapy, Electrotherapy, Rehabilitation, Joint manipulation among others.
-A rehabilitation plan will be given to commence and follow up treatment or options will be discussed.
+Treatment may commence using interventions such as Soft tissue therapy, Electrotherapy, Rehabilitation, and Joint manipulation among others.
+A rehabilitation plan will be given to commence and follow-up treatment or options will be discussed.
 Our goal is to get to the underlying cause of your ailment and provide not just immediate treatment but advice, education and rehabilitation exercises for long-term improvement.
 We work closely with your doctor or consultant and will remain professional and patient-centred throughout the process aiming to provide you with the best possible care.

 Ideally, you should wear loose-fitting clothing to ensure the registered physiotherapist has proper access to the injured area in question.
 If at any point you have questions please feel free to ask our registered health professionals.
 Our patient-centered model of care really does revolve around you.
 Remember the more informed you are about the assessment and treatment plan, the more effective and efficient your recovery will be.